 NilssonHedge provides a Daily Crypto Strategy index, based on the average returns for managers providing daily return data.

-We do not impose minimum requirements on track-records or aum for this subset.
+We do not impose minimum requirements on track records or aum for this subset.
 Managers that drop out of the index are replaced with the average return of the index.
 NilssonHedge’s daily Crypto Strategy Index is believed to be the first comprehensive index for active managers in the Crypto universe.
-Please keep in mind that these calculations were done based on third party data and is subject to errors and omissions.
+Please keep in mind that these calculations were done based on third-party data and are subject to errors and omissions.